thomasstrassmann/get-2-10/README.md

  * colors the incorrect answer for visual feedback.
  * gets the current question index.
  * gets the correct answer from the catalog and increments it by 1 to inject it as an answer id.
- * the right answer get colored green for visual feedback.
+ * the right answer gets colored green for visual feedback.
  * calls incrementAttempts function

 }